Lillinator/navigation-menu-display-control/README.md

-# Discourse navigation menu modifier
+# Discourse navigation menu sections visibilty
 This theme component allows various customization of the Discourse forum sidebar navigation menu sections and properties.
 Thanks to @Nathank and @Don for code contributions.

 This component can do the following: